xzos/PyZDDE/README.markdown

 * Over 25 additional functions for more efficient use (more will be added in future).
 Examples include `zSetTimeout()`, `zExecuteZPLMacro()`, `zSpiralSpot()`, `zGetSeidelAberration()`, `zSetFieldTuple()`, `zGetFieldTuple()`, `zSetWaveTuple()`, `zGetWaveTuple()`, `zCalculateHiatus()`, `zGetPupilMagnification()`, `zGetPOP()`, `zSetPOPSettings()`, `zModifyPOPSettings()`, `zGetPSF()`, `zGetPSFCrossSec()`, `zGetMTF()`, `zGetImageSimulation()`
 * Special functions for better interactive use with IPython notebooks.
 Examples include `ipzCaptureWindow()`, `ipzGetFirst()`, `ipzGetPupil()`, `ipzGetSystemAper()`, `ipzGetTextWindow()`
 * Quick generation of few simple optical systems (see `pyzdde.systems` module)
+* Array ray tracing using a separate and standalone module `arraytrace`, that has helper functions for performing array ray tracing.

 #### Overview